 Even 3" vent pipes with no filters can occasionally clog up with frost if it is cold enough for long enough.
 This is called "hoarfrost" and you can read about it.
-For cold climates (Northern US and Canada) where extended weather of sub-zero temps are likely, we recommend the black ABS models which will absorb a little more heat than the white PVC models.
+For cold climates (Northern US and Canada) where extended weather of sub-zero temps are likely, we recommend the black ABS models which will absorb a little more heat.

-Please review the product information on our site and note that the opening of the roof vent goes into the bottom coupler of the Charcoal Filtration Device filter, so the "additional" height above the vent will be less than the height indicated above.
+Please review the product technical specifications and drawings on our site and note that the opening of the roof vent goes into the bottom coupler of the Charcoal Filtration Device filter, so the "additional" height above the vent will be less than the height indicated above.

 The carbon vent does restrict a minimal amount of airflow.
 This restriction is so slight that it should not interfere with the normal venting of the plumbing system.
 If you do not have a completely sealed venting system this restriction may expose those leaking points.
 We have found that there may be a variety of reasons why this is happening.